I’m going to take a little break for sewing and cats and fashion history to have one of my rare rants about something

 Wellington Sewing Bloggers?
 30 amazing women who all help each other with sewing and life.
 No competition, no trying to one-up or do better.
 Just helping.
 Do you do the two things we say in the title?
 You can be in?
 Don’t do one of them, but have a question about one or the other?
 Still happy to help and support!

-My sewing classes are mostly women, and in every class the members help each other out with the actual class projects, as well as everything from recommendations for paediatricians, to networking, to wear to get the shoes someone is wearing.
+My sewing classes are mostly women, and in every class the members help each other out with the actual class projects, as well as everything from recommendations for paediatricians, to networking, to where to get the shoes someone is wearing.

 Yes, some people are bullies.
 Yes, sometimes we slip up and say something bullying.
 Yes, we need to not do that.
 Yes, bullying is BAD.